-- Identifying the need to use existing, standing scaffolds by initiating a "Scaffold User" request in the electronic scaffold management system to prevent premature dismantle. - Touching-the-tag before each use to ensure a scaffold inspection has been completed for the shift. - Indicating on the scaffold request when intended use will require scaffold capacity greater than light duty (i.e., 25 psf). - Ensuring scaffold is not loaded in excess of its duty rating. - Ensuring rigging from scaffold parts, or otherwise using scaffold members to support user-commodities is not done unless the scaffold has been designed to assume the anticipated loads.
-Check with a Scaffold Competent Person. - Discontinuing exposed, exterior scaffold use when snow/ice begin to accumulate or storms/high winds occur and notifying a Scaffold Competent Person prior to resuming use. - Maintaining housekeeping and accumulation of materials to prevent dropped objects. - Notifying scaffold erectors when pearlweave, toeboard or other dropped object prevention controls need repair. - Utilizing barricading, as required, when scaffold dropped object controls (e.g. mesh, toeboards) are incomplete OR when hoisting material outside of the dropped object confines of the scaffold.
+- Identifying the need to use existing, standing Scaffolds by initiating a "Scaffold User" request in the Electronic Scaffold Management System to prevent premature dismantle - Touching-the-tag before each use to ensure a Scaffold inspection has been completed for the shift - Indicating on the Scaffold request when intended use will require Scaffold capacity greater than light duty (i.e., 25 pounds per square foot) - Ensuring Scaffold is not loaded in excess of its duty rating - Ensuring rigging from Scaffold parts, or otherwise using Scaffold members to support user-commodities is not done unless the Scaffold has been designed to assume the anticipated loads.
+Check with a Scaffold Competent Person - Discontinuing exposed, exterior Scaffold use when snow/ice begin to accumulate or storms/high winds occur and notifying a Scaffold Competent Person prior to resuming use - Maintaining housekeeping and accumulation of materials to prevent dropped objects - Notifying Scaffold erectors when toe board, or other dropped-object prevention controls need repair - Utilizing barricading, as required, when Scaffold dropped-object controls (e.g., mesh, toe boards) are incomplete OR when hoisting material outside of the dropped object confines of the Scaffold - Ensuring the decking and hole covers are free of sharp edges, splinters, and delamination

-4.0 REQUIREMENTS
+3.0 PROCESS

-4.1 General
+3.1 General

-The planning and control of work is completed in accordance with Y17-95-64-800, UPF Construction Work Control Program.
+The planning and control of work is completed in accordance with Y17-95-64-800, UPF Construction/Startup Work Control Program.

-NOTE: The forms located in the Appendices of this procedure may be modified at the discretion of the PFE.
+NOTE: The forms located in the appendices of this Procedure may be modified at the discretion of the PFE.

-4.2 Work Planning
+3.2 Work Planning

-- 4.2.1 The PFS ensures a scaffold material management system is implemented with the capability to manage scaffold component inventories, cost, location of scaffold material, and monitor erected scaffolds and inspections by tag. - NOTE: An electronic scaffold management system should be considered when developing a scaffold material management program. - 4.2.2 The PFS ensures scaffold users are trained in the hazards associated with the various types of scaffold and understand the procedures to control or minimize hazards, including: - Electrical, fall, and falling object hazards in the work area, and how to deal with these hazards. - Fall and falling object protection systems.
+- 3.2.1 The PFS ensures a Scaffold material management system has been implemented that can manage Scaffold component inventories, cost, location of Scaffold material, and monitor erected Scaffolds and inspections by tag. - 3.2.2 The PFS ensures Scaffold users are trained in the hazards associated with the various types of Scaffolds and understand the procedures to control or minimize hazards, including: